What is PCI Express? Do PCIe lanes, slots, and versions matter?

 A PCIe x1 card in a PCIe x16 slot

-What PCI Express versions are there, and what data transfer speeds (bandwidth) do they support?
+What PCIe versions are there?
+What data transfer speeds (bandwidth) do they support?

 Remember that PCIe slots can offer not just one, but more lanes?
 The bandwidth values we shared are multiplied by the number of lanes available on a PCIe slot.
 If you want to calculate how much bandwidth is available for a certain expansion card, you have to multiply its PCIe bandwidth per lane with the number of lanes that are available for it.

-For example, a graphics card that supports PCI Express 4.0 and is connected to a PCIe x16 slot has access to a total bandwidth of about 31.51 GB/s.
-That's the result of multiplying 1969 MB/s by 16 (PCIe bandwidth per lane * 16 lanes).
+For example, a graphics card that supports PCI Express 5.0 and is connected to a PCIe x16 slot has access to a total bandwidth of about 63.02 GB/s.
+That’s the result of multiplying 3.94 GB/s by 16 (PCIe bandwidth per lane * 16 lanes).
 Impressive, right?

-Here's how PCI Express versions scale when you take PCI Express lanes into account:
+Here's how PCI Express versions scale when you take into account PCI Express lanes:

 PCI Express versions and bandwidths